rhymeyang/Se/docs/308B/BusinessResilience.md

 >
 > When publishing RTO and RPO figures to customers, it’s best to publish the worst-case figures: “If our data center burns to the ground, our RTO is X hours and the RPO is Y hours.”
 Saying it that way would be simpler than publishing a chart that shows RPO and RTO figures for various types of disasters.

-- **Pricing RTO and RPO Capabilities**
-  - Generally speaking, the shorter the RTO or RPO for a given system, the more expensive it will be to achieve the target.
+**Pricing RTO and RPO Capabilities**<br/>Generally speaking, the shorter the RTO or RPO for a given system, the more expensive it will be to achieve the target.
 [Table 5-15](/images/308b/ch05r13.jpeg) depicts a range of RTOs along with the technologies needed to achieve them and their relative cost.

 ![Images](/images/308b/ch05r13.jpeg)